 NHS

-National Institute for
+National Institute for Health Research

-Health Research

 School for Primary Care Research

-A decade of research
+A decade of research contributing to the evidence

-Contributing to the evidence base for primary care
+base for primary care

 PROGRAMME

-Wellcome Collection 22 November 2016
+Wellcome Trust 22 November 2016

 Wellcome Collection

-The Wellcome Collection was established by eminent pharmacist, entrepreneur and philanthropist Sir Henry Wellcome in 1936.
-The exhibition of historic and scientific art and artefacts is housed in the original Wellcome Building (below) built in 1932.
-The Wellcome Collection explores connections between medicine, life and art in the past, present and future and provides professionals and the public with a place to learn about the development of medicine and medical science.
+Established by eminent pharmacist, entrepreneur and philanthropist Sir Henry Wellcome in 1936, the Wellcome Collection exhibits historic and scientific art and artefacts and is housed in the original Wellcome Building (below) built in 1932, next door to the Wellcome Trust.
+The Wellcome Collection explores connections between medicine, life and art in the past, present and future.
+Contemporary and historic exhibitions and collections and the Wellcome Library provide professionals and the public with a place to learn about the development of medicine and medical science.